An Efficient Algorithm for Path Recovery from Signature Tensors: Upper Gau transformations

-It remains to discuss upper Gau{\ss} transformations, which provide a tensor that satisfies the non-linear relations of \Cref{thm:LowerTransformations}.
+It remains to discuss the upper Gau{\ss} transformations, which provide a tensor that satisfies the non-linear relations from \Cref{thm:LowerTransformations}.
 Contrary to the above, we cannot read the upper transformation from our tensor, but we have to solve a certain linear system instead.

 In the low-dimensional regime, that is, for iteration steps $s\in\{d-2,d-1\}$, this system does not have a unique solution.
-In those cases, we use the explicit sequence of congruence transformations according to \Cref{alg:transformUp_s2,alg:transformUp_s3}, elaborated in \Cref{sec:lowdimCase}.
+In those cases, we use the explicit sequence of congruence transformations, elaborated in \Cref{sec:lowdimCase}.

-In the remaining cases, we can compute a transformation of the following form: for every $x\in\R^{d-s}$ let
+In the remaining cases, we can compute a transformation of the following form: for $1\leq s<d$ and $x\in\R^{d-s}$ let